Cadaques Spain Travel Guide

 Cadaqués serves as a haven for outdoor enthusiasts, with the Cap de Creus Natural Park setting a dramatic backdrop for land and water-based activities.

-The park has numerous well-marked trails, from easy coastal strolls to challenging hikes through rugged terrain.
-The distinct geology creates an unique hiking environment.
+The park possesses many well-marked trails, from easy coastal strolls to challenging hikes through rugged terrain.
+The distinct geology makes an unique hiking environment.

 While many trails are moderate, some sections present challenges due to uneven terrain, loose rocks, and elevation changes.
 Always check trail maps and conditions before setting out.